Stock Market Crash Definition

-A stock market crash is a phenomenon when stock prices across all sectors start falling rapidly and is often result of some global factors like war or scam or collapse of a certain sector.
-Panic works as the catalyst as all the investors start to sell at the same time, leading to the crash.
+A stock market crash is a phenomenon when stock prices across all sectors start falling rapidly and are often the result of global factors like war or scams or the collapse of a certain sector.
+Panic works as the catalyst as all the investors start to sell simultaneously, leading to the crash.

-Stock MarketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price. mostly runs on sentiments.
-If people believe that the newly elected government is going to bring a massive change in the economy, then investors feel confident, and they start investing in the equity market of the country.
-Similarly, if there is any event that caused the investor to lose faith in the market of a particular country, then investors start to dump stocks of the country frantically, leading to a crash.
+The Stock MarketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price. mostly runs on sentiments.
+Suppose people believe that the newly elected government will bring a massive change in the economy.
+In that case, investors feel confident, and they start investing in the country’s equity market.
+Similarly, if any event causes the investor to lose faith in the market of a particular country, investors start to dump stocks of the country frantically, leading to a crash.
 Rational thinking will never lead to a crash.
 The crash is always caused by panic.

 War is the most critical issue that leads to a market crash.
 Whenever countries go on WAR, the faith in those countries decreases.
 War is very expensive to continue, so the government of the country in war starts to deviate resources from all sectors to the only defense sector.
 War hysteria creates panic, and investors start to dump stocks.